 This is a guest post by Mr.Q, a professional quizmaster and an ardent Tour de France follower

-For the record in Stage 15 – the winner was Alberto Contador of the Team Astana.
-The individual standings at the top changes its look totally with the Yellow Jersey on Alberto Contador.
-Rinaldo Nocentini of the AG2R team from France who was in the lead slips to 6th place.
-George Hincapie who started the day in the second spot is now 13th.
-Lance Armstrong moves up to second spot – but 1’37” behind Contador.
-Bradly Wiggins of the Garmin Slipstream team moves into the 3rd position.
-The Green Jersey remains with Thor Hurshod of Norway & Andy Schleck moves into the White Jersey.
+For the record in Stage 18 – the winner was Alberto Contador of the Astana team.
+The individual standings of the top changes though the Yellow Jersey remains with Alberto Contador.
+Andy Schleck remains on 2nd position & Lance Armstrong moves up to 3rd spot.
+The Green Jersey remains with Thor Hurshod of Norway & Andy Schleck retains the White Jersey.

 Email : email@example.com